PaulBFB/master_thesis/README.md

 ## Training Logs

 Some sample training logs can be found in the /custom_logs directory - to be viewed using TensorBoard

+## Jupyter Notebooks

+found in the ./notebooks folder, contain all the boosting and shrinking experiments